My child was arrested, what happens now?

 Do I have to report my probation status to my employer?

-No, not unless the Court orders you to report.
+No, not unless the Court orders you to report it.

 Do I have to report that I have been convicted of a crime on a job application?

 No, not for a juvenile matter.
-There are no “convictions” in a Juvenile Court.
+There are no “convictions” in a juvenile court.
 The charges that are found true are sustained and juvenile records are confidential.
+Juvenile records can also be sealed if the PDOs, DAOs, and DPO all agree and the court orders the record to be sealed.
+This may not apply to all offenses, including 707B offenses.

 Can anyone call the Probation Department to check my records?

-No, all juvenile records are confidential and require a signed release of information in order for the Probation Department to share information with anyone other than the parent or guardian of the child.
+No, all juvenile records are confidential and require a signed release of information or court order in order for the Probation Department to share information with anyone other than the parent or guardian of the child.

 Can my child be out after curfew?